AhmedElsherbini/Code_for_accVSmac_paper/README.md

+## Iron acquisition mechanisms are signatures for ecological adaptation of the human nasal species *Corynebacterium accolens*

+**This repo is for the publication of [Rv.D et al., 2023](https://pubmed.ncbi.nlm.nih.gov/37865781/)**

 **How do you download many files from the BV-BRC (PATRIC) website ?**

 Download the genomes' IDs in a text file from the [website](https://www.bv-brc.org/) and the respective metadata.